Ms0781/mahammadsad_tdd_assement/README.md

-# Dart Test Assessment – String Calculator(Mahammadsad Shaikh)
+# Test Assessment – String Calculator(Mahammadsad Shaikh)

 This is a simple Dart project built as part of a coding assessment.
 The main goal of the project is to implement a string calculator function that takes a string of numbers and returns their sum.
 The calculator handles different test cases.